Integrate with Apple Education features

 Classroom app for iPad

 The Classroom app for iPad enables instructors to connect to and manage student devices.
-You can view device screens, open apps on iPads, share and open web links, and present a student screen on Apple TV.
+You can view device screens, open apps on iPads, and share and open web links.

 Classroom is free in the App Store.
 You upload the app to the XenMobile console.
 You then use the Education Configuration device policy to configure the Classroom app, which you deploy to instructor devices.